 In any case, you must enter the total from all of your and your spouse's Forms 8949 on your Schedule D.

 Anyone who has received one or more Forms 1099-B, Proceeds From Broker and Barter Exchange Transactions, Forms 1099-S, Proceeds From Real Estate Transactions, and/or IRS-allowed substitutes for those forms should file a Form 8949.
 Those Forms 1099 or substitutes would also have been sent to the IRS.

 You should look carefully at the Forms 1099 you've received from your broker.
-If the cost or other basis for all of your transactions was reported to the IRS and you don't need to make any adjustments, you may not need to file Form 8949.
+You may not need to file Form 8949 if the cost or other basis for all of your transactions was reported to the IRS, and if you don't need to make any adjustments.

-Short-term transactions are generally those that involve assets held for a year or less, while long-term transactions are generally those that involve assets held for more than a year.
-There are exceptions to this general rule.
+Short-term transactions are generally those that involve assets held for a year or less.
+Long-term transactions are generally those that involve assets held for more than a year.
+But there are exceptions to this general rule.
 It's always considered to be a long-term transaction if you sell a property that you’ve inherited or were given as a gift, even if you owned it for a year or less.

 Boxes A and D are for transactions that are reported on Forms 1099 indicating that basis was reported to the IRS.
-Boxes B and E are for transactions reported on Forms 1099 that indicate basis wasn't reported to the IRS.
+Boxes B and E are for transactions reported on Forms 1099 that indicate any basis that wasn't reported to the IRS.
 Boxes C and F are for transactions that weren't reported to you on Form 1099.

 Where To Get a Form 8949

 The IRS provides an interactive Form 8949 on its website.
-You can complete it online, then print it out.
+You can complete it online and print it out.
 The form should also be available from any tax preparation software you use.

 How To Fill Out and Read Form 8949